 David has significant international human rights experience, having worked and studied in that area for a number of years prior to the Bar.
 He has been involved in drafting petitions to the Inter American Commission on Human Rights, including in the case of a Ukrainian national facing execution in Virginia: IACHR, Report No. 53/13, Case 12.864, Merits, Ivan Teleguz, United States, July 15, 2013.
 David also co-authored an amicus curiae brief addressing prison conditions in the U.S. in a European Court of Human Rights case: Babar Ahmad and Others v United Kingdom (Application Nos 24027/07, 11949/08 and 36742/08, Judgment, 10 April 2012).

 David spent over eight years in the human rights sector prior to the Bar.
 He worked at Reprieve, identifying and assisting European nationals on death row in the United States, initially as the Head of EC Project, then as joint Interim Director of their Death Penalty Team.

-David joined Reprieve from the Foreign and Commonwealth Office, where he was a Human Rights Adviser seconded by the NGO Prisoners Abroad.
+David joined Reprieve from the Foreign and Commonwealth Office, where he was a Human Rights Adviser seconded by Prisoners Abroad.
 He advised diplomats and government ministers on human rights issues affecting British nationals overseas, including the right to a fair trial, prisoners' rights, miscarriages of justice, and the death penalty.

 Case Comment: I.A (Appellant) v The Secretary of State for the Home Department (Respondent) Scotland UKSC, Journal of Immigration and Nationality Law (2014)